-- 1 Why is traffic congestion a common problem in many - Australian cities? - 2 How are western swamp tortoises (Source 1) being impacted by urban sprawl in Western Australia?
+- 1 Why is traffic congestion a common problem in many Australian cities? - 2 How are squirrel gliders (Source 1) being impacted by urban sprawl in eastern Australia?

 3 Describe the changes taking place in Source 2.
 How will these changes impact on the people who already live in this place?
 How will they impact on the natural environment?